 What is equanimity?
 This word has many interpretations.
 This is true for all words.
+However, conscious enlightenment is beyond words, thoughts, and the mind.
 Therefore, I ask that you practice understanding without defining.
 Please exercise knowing without needing to clarify.
 Why do I ask this of you?
 Because you hold universal intelligence within your grasp as the essence of your being.
 Anything that we use is merely a stepping stone back to the totality of our being.
 We are always on this path.
 Lao Tzu expresses The Way of life in the “Tao Te Ching”.

 So, we can say that the stepping stones are The Way.
 Then why does it seem so difficult, even impossible, to experience the enlightenment of our true nature?
 This is because we usually are not aware of the path markers along the way.
 A diversity of conditioned mind thoughts, feelings and behavior cause us to overlook the obvious.
 We actually choose to blindly walk the path of life.
 We unconsciously take each step because we don’t truly observe The Way.
 Still, and foremost, this unconscious state of living is irrelevant once we awaken to The Way in life.
 The moment will come when a person will know without needing to know why he or she knows.